 - Commit to mentoring one student during the academic year: from November through mid-May.

-- Meet with your student virtually at least once a month for one hour or more via Zoom, Google Hangouts, or Skype.
+- Connect with your student virtually or in-person once a month for one hour.

 - Offer a half-day job-shadowing opportunity for the student, or connect the student with a colleague/professional if job-shadows cannot be accommodated in your workplace.